Bath (village), New York

-Bath is a village in Steuben County, New York, United States.
+Bath is a village in and the county seat of Steuben County, New York, United States.
 The population was 5,786 at the 2010 census.
-Bath is the county seat of Steuben County.
+The village is located in the town of the same name, northwest of Elmira and west of Tyrone.

 The community was named either for the English city of Bath, Somerset, or for Lady Laura Pulteney, 1st Countess of Bath and daughter of Sir William Pulteney, one of the original landowners.

-The Village of Bath is in the Town of Bath and is northwest of Elmira and is west of Tyrone.

 Bath is the location of the Bath VA Medical Center (former old soldiers' home), Bath National Cemetery, and the Steuben County Fair, the oldest continuous fair in the United States.

 History

 The village was founded in 1793.

 The village was originally incorporated in 1816, but was not organized until 1836.

 In addition to the Bath VA Medical Center, the James H. Bolton House, Campbell-Rumsey House, Cobblestone House, Davenport Library, Erie Freighthouse Historic District, The First Baptist Society of Bath, Gansevoort/East Steuben Streets Historic District, George W. Hallock House, Haverling Farm House, Liberty Street Historic District, McMaster House, Henry C. Myrtle House, Potter-Van Camp House, Martin A. Quick House, Reuben Robie House, Sedgwick House, William Shepherd House, United States Post Office, and M. J. Ward Feed Mill Complex are listed on the National Register of Historic Places.

 Carl Carmer's novel "Genesee Fever," treating of the first white settlements in the region, is set largely in Bath.
 Bath was the site of the land office disposing of 1.2 million acres.

+In 1804, Captain William Helm, a Virginian, settled in Bath with about 40 slaves, in an attempt to implant the plantation system in New York State.